 Enter your domain name in the ‘New Domain Name’ field (no http:// or www is required).
 Note: cPanel will automatically complete the “Subdomain/FTP Username:” and “Document Root:” fields.

-Your new addon domain will be set up and available …
+Your new addon domain is now set up …

-Note: Make sure that your hosting setup allows you to create addon domains …
+Note: If you get an error message, make sure that your hosting setup allows you to set up addon domains …

 (Contact your web host if you get error messages)

-You can easily remove addon domains using the Addon Domains function.
+You can easily remove addon domains using the Addon Domains feature.

-To delete an addon domain, go to the Addon Domains > Modify Addon Domain panel, select the item to be deleted and click Remove …
+To delete an addon domain, go to Addon Domains > Modify Addon Domain, locate the item you want to delete and click Remove …

 You will be asked to confirm your deletion …